santiagoguinle/chia-services/readme.md

 sh install-all.sh
 ```

-If you prefer to install only some of this services yo should go folder by folder and install each service like this:
+If you prefer to install only some of this services you should go folder by folder and install each service like this:

 Madmax Plotter Service
 ```bash